 Members entering black and white prints in the annual print competition shall have their points counted toward the Black & White Photographer of the Year award.
 Members entering color prints in the annual print competition shall have their points counted toward the Digital Color Photographer of the Year award

-The Creatiive Camera Club and the sponsoring gallery are not responsible for any damage which prints may incur.
+The Creative Camera Club and the sponsoring gallery are not responsible for any damage which prints may incur.
 Care should be taken to assure print frames are properly assembled.
-All prints must be framed under glass, so as to provide a consistent look and to avoid any accidental damage that may be incurred during cleaning.
+All prints must be framed under glass or acrylic, so as to provide a consistent look and to avoid any accidental damage that may be incurred during cleaning.